 Karmarama is a leading creative agency based in London.
-It is now one of the UK's biggest independent shops, breaking into Campaign's Top 30 rankings for the first time in 2009, and climbing into the Top 20 in 2015.
+It broke into Campaign's Top 30 rankings for the first time in 2009, and reached the Top 20 in 2015.
 Nielsen (in Campaign) estimated billings of £180m for 2017, putting the agency among the Top 12 agencies in London for the first time.
 It was founded in 2000 by Dave Buonaguidi, a co-founder of St Luke's and later of Channel 4's inhouse unit 4creative.
-Yet for the most part the agency remained only a minor presence until the arrival in 2008 of Nicola Mendelsohn, one of London's best-connected ad executives and former deputy chairman of Grey.
+Yet for the most part the agency remained only a minor presence in the industry until the arrival in 2008 of Nicola Mendelsohn, one of London's best-connected ad executives and former deputy chairman of Grey.
 The agency expanded dramatically over the following few years.
 In 2012, following the introduction of private equity funding, it acquired integrated agency Crayon.
 Further acquisitions followed, including Grape Digital and the Nice Agency, both of which were absorbed into the main agency.
 Mendelsohn moved on in 2013 (to Facebook) and Buonaguidi the following year, but Karmarama has continued to prosper.
 At the end of 2016, the agency was acquired by Accenture.
 Former Naked founder Jon Wilkins is executive chairman, with Ben Bilboul as chief executive.
 Nik Studzinski joined from Droga5 in 2015 as chief creative officer.
 Legal entity Karmarama Ltd reported turnover of £34.9m for the year to Aug 2019, down 7%, and a net loss of £837k, largely as a result of a large impairment charge against two subsidiary units.
 As its name suggests, the agency has long been among the UK's most socially responsible ad agencies, billing itself as the "Home of Good Works" and establishing a number of programmes to promote equal opportunities and mindfulness both within its own walls and in the wider society.

 Which clients does Karmarama handle?
 Find out more from the Adbrands Account Assignments database